-Certain legal matters in connection with the Offering will be passed upon on our behalf by Borden Ladner Gervais LLP with respect to Canadian legal matters and by Cooley LLP, Palo Alto, California with respect to U.S. legal matters and on behalf of the Underwriters by Stikeman Elliott LLP with respect to Canadian legal matters and by Goodwin Procter LLP, with respect to U.S. legal matters.
+Certain legal matters in connection with the offering will be passed upon on our behalf by Borden Ladner Gervais LLP with respect to Canadian legal matters and by Cooley LLP, Palo Alto, California with respect to U.S. legal matters, Goodwin Procter LLP, New York, New York is representing Cantor Fitzgerald & Co.